pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 Thank you for considering our app, Svija Tools, for Adobe Exchange.

-The app is used primarily to save SVG files from Adobe Illustrator that represent pages in a website.
+The app is used primarily to save SVG files from Adobe Illustrator that will become pages in a website.

 However, Svija Tools also can be used to: